swhitley/WDLookup/README.md

 ### Registering WDLookup

-Unlock WDLookup's ability to retrieve more than 10 rows of data by purchasing a registration code at the following link:
+Unlock WDLookup's ability to retrieve more than 10 rows of data by registering the product at the following link:

 **https://whitleymedia.onfastspring.com/**